-Senate Bill No. [number], introduced by D. Zolnikov, proposes significant revisions to the selection process for members of the Public Service Commission in Montana.
+Senate Bill No. [insert number] proposes significant revisions to the selection process for members of the Public Service Commission in Montana.
 The bill amends several sections of the Montana Code Annotated (MCA), specifically sections 69-1-103, 69-1-104, 69-1-105, and 69-1-106.
 Key changes include a reduction in the number of public service commission districts from five to two, with two members elected on a partisan basis from separate districts and three members appointed by the governor, subject to Senate confirmation.
-The qualifications for both elected and appointed commissioners are also outlined, emphasizing the need for industry expertise and a minimum of four years of separation from any professional affiliation with regulated entities.
+The qualifications for both elected and appointed commissioners are also clarified, requiring a minimum of four years of separation from any professional affiliation with regulated entities and prohibiting financial interests in such entities.

 Additionally, the bill establishes a new process for appointing commissioners, ensuring that candidates meet specific qualifications before being nominated by the governor.
-It also includes provisions for filling vacancies, with appointees serving until the next general election.
-The bill sets term limits for both elected and appointed commissioners, allowing them to serve a maximum of 12 years within a 24-year period.
-The act is intended to take effect immediately upon passage and approval, with transitional provisions for current commissioners to serve out their terms.
+It also outlines the transition for current commissioners and sets term limits, allowing elected and appointed commissioners to serve a maximum of 12 years within a 24-year period.
+The bill includes provisions for the immediate effective date upon passage and approval, as well as a severability clause to maintain the validity of the remaining provisions if any part of the act is found invalid.

 SB0561_1(1): 69-1-103, 69-1-104, 69-1-105, 69-1-106